Hedgelaying: Montgomery style

 The Stake & Pleach style is used in Monmouthshire, Brecknockshire, Radnorshire, Carmarthenshire and Montgomeryshire.
-The Flying Hedge style (a low hedge on a bank) is used in Pembrokeshire, the Gower, Glamorganshire, Monmouthshire and Carmarthenshire.
+The Flying Hedge style (a low hedge on a bank) is used in Pembrokeshire, Gower, Glamorganshire, Monmouthshire and Carmarthenshire.

 South of England style

 Derived from the rougher Sussex Bullock Fence it has a double brush style, but the cut base of the pleachers can be seen.
 Sometimes a pleacher is laid almost flat at the base before the next few are laid at a normal angle, this is presumably to help keep the sheep at bay.

 Typical features of the style are: